-Find Japanese schools and courses that suit you the best.
-And learn Japanese in the most efficient ways.
+Find Japanese schools and courses that suit you the best and learn Japanese in the most efficient ways.

-Intensive or preparatory courses: the usual purpose is to prepare students to go to higher education and thus to get them ready to take the JLPT test and prepare for the EJU for those who want to go to a Japanese university.
+Intensive or preparatory courses: The purpose is to prepare students to go to higher education and thus to get them ready to take the JLPT test and prepare for the EJU for those who want to go to a Japanese university.
 Generally, you need to have a solid knowledge of Japanese language before you start those courses.

 It is important to keep in mind that all schools have their own specifics.
 Contact us and tell us what you are looking for.
 We will help you find the most appropriate school for you.